tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 11/12/2025 at 12:00 AM*
+*Updated 11/13/2025 at 12:00 AM*
-### The Strauss family of composers popularized what dance?
+### In the story 'Jack and the Beanstalk' what does Jack trade to get the magic beans?
 <details>
 <summary>
-waltz
+a cow
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-tango
+a hat
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-fox-trot
+a harp
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-square dance
+a goose
 </summary>

 :x: *Wrong...*